Augustseverinandersen/Assignment3-Pretrained-CNNs/README.md

 -	Os is used to navigate file paths, on different operating systems.
 -	Argparse is used to create command line arguments.
 -	Sys is used to navigate the directory.
+-	Numpy (version 1.23.5) is used to handle arrays.
 ## 3.5 Repository contents
 This repository contains the following folders and files:
 -	**data** this is the empty folder, where the zip file will be placed.